medibloc/panacea-js-old/docs/medjs-transaction.rst

 ---------------------------------------------------------------------------

-|

-data upload transaction
+dataUploadTx
 =======================

 .. code-block:: javascript

-  Transaction.medicalRecordTx(transactionData);
+  Transaction.dataUploadTx(transactionData);

-To generate data upload transaction, you can use ``Transaction.medicalRecordTx(transactionData)``.
+To generate data upload transaction, you can use ``Transaction.dataUploadTx(transactionData)``.

 ----------
 Parameters